 Whatever you do, do NOT use McFarland / Hwy 82 to get to I-59/20 after a game.

-It’s kind of complicated, and has to do with left hand turns, merging lanes on ramps and people not knowing any other way.
+It’s kind of complicated, and has to do with left hand turns, construction, merging lanes on ramps and people not knowing any other way.
 Just believe me – you can use McFarland inbound, and to other destinations.
 You can use it outbound if it’s not game traffic.
 But don’t go to the interstate after a game via McFarland.